fenago/machine-learning-essentials-module1/lab_guides/lab_11.md

 (0.0, 0.2529411764705882, 0.5019607843137255, 1.0)
 ```

-**Tip:**

-There\'s an example of using a colormap as a callable in the
-`covid19_cases_map.ipynb` notebook, where COVID-19 case counts
-are mapped to colors, with darker colors indicating more cases.

 Despite the wealth of colormaps available, we may find the need to
 create our own.
 Perhaps we have a color palette we like to work with or
 have some requirement that we use a specific color scheme.
 We can make